pearOS-archlinux/iso/README.md

 ## Copyright and Licensing  📌
 This project is released under the GNU Pubilc License v3 or later

-Copyright: Alexandru Balan @ The Pear Project
+Copyright: Alexandru Balan @ Pear Software and Services S.R.L. based in Romania, Dacia Boulevard 133, floor D, Sector 2, Bucharest CIF: 50888207